rui-ren/Lost-circulation/README.md

 See the pressure change code of Dr. Younis!

 Non-isotherm hydraulic model, when comparision with the field data, the error only for 0.63% !!!!!!!!!!

+!!! caution, the numerical solution is not stable, the perturbation equation is unstable.

+check the second high-oder, and the Taylor series!